 These focus on specific technology capabilities and policies

-(Data and Analytics, Digital Identity, GeoSpatial, Legal, Policy, Product Requirements, Security)
+(Digital Identity, GeoSpatial, Legal, Policy, Product Requirements, Security)

-working with state and territory governments to improve digital policy and use of technology
+Working with state and territory governments to improve digital policy and use of technology

 The SIGs are aligned with the AIIA Strategic Framework and provide a practical implementation of the AIIA values, but each SIG defines its own purpose, goals and activities.
 AIIA SIGs are designed to be: